Search

 More detailed information about the above bullets can be found below.

-University Editor Numbers (or U.Ed. numbers) should be included on all printed University marketing materials meant for external audiences.* The numbers are used as indication that the content has been reviewed by the communications office in the College of Education.
+UBR numbers should be included on all printed and digital University marketing materials meant for external audiences.* The numbers are used as indication that the content has been reviewed by the communications office in the College of Education.

 • Materials excluded from U.Ed. numbers (no review or oversight by a University communicator required) include: classroom instructional materials, scholarly journals, faculty papers, internal memorandum, and forms.

-A U.Ed. number includes a three-digit letter code that identifies the unit, followed by a two-part number.
-The first part of the number designates the current fiscal year.
+A UBR number includes a three-digit letter code that identifies the unit, followed by a two-part number.
+The first part of the number designates the current year.
 The second part is the next sequential number assigned by the communications office.
-Every year on July 1, the numbering for each unit starts over with the new fiscal year number followed by the number 01.

 Nondiscrimination Statement

-All University publications (except formal invitations and most printed advertisements) must carry a form of the Statement of Nondiscrimination included below.
+All University publications (except formal invitations and most printed advertisements) must carry a form of the Statement of Nondiscrimination.
 In general, the complete text of the statement should be used; however, in certain situations the short version may be used.

-Please alert Annemarie Mountz by e-mail to [email protected] when you are in the planning stages of the document, so it can be planned in the schedule accordingly.
+Please alert [email protected] when you are in the planning stages of the document, so it can be planned in the schedule accordingly.
 Please allow 2-3 days for review of any publications.
 Significantly longer publications, such as newsletters, may require a week.
 Please incorporate the review process into your timeline.

-• The edited proof and an assigned U.Ed.
-Number will be returned to you.
+• The edited proof and an assigned UBR number will be returned to you.
 If subsequent proofs are necessary, you will be notified.

-• Make sure the U.Ed.
-Number is added to the document along with the appropriate University statements and any other editorial revisions.
+• Make sure the UBR number is added to the document along with the appropriate University statements and any other editorial revisions.
+The lone exception to this would be a sign that is part of the college's digital sign rotation.
+It must still go through the review process, but displaying the number is not required.

 • Student-produced publications for student organizations